 Yes.
 Progress reports need to be submitted for both T5 IEP meetings and preschool annual reviews.
 In some cases, if appropriate and depending on timing, the same reports can be submitted for both.

 In some cases, a preschool annual review will not be necessary for T5 students.
 If the implementation date on the current preschool IEP covers the remainder of time left in preschool, the preschool annual review does not need to take place.

 What happens after progress reports are submitted?

-When a report is uploaded into MoveIt a support staff member retrieves the T5 progress report, they upload or fax the document into SESIS (Special Education Student Information System, or the DOE’s computer system for school-age special education) so that IEP teams can access the information electronically, begin assessment planning, and contact the family with more information and next steps regarding the T5 process for their child.
+Once a report is uploaded into the MOVEit System, a support staff member retrieves the T5 progress report, uploads the document into SESIS (Special Education Student Information System, the DOE’s computer system for school-age special education) so that IEP teams can access the information, begin assessment planning, and contact the family with more information and next steps regarding the T5 process for their child.

 For more information about the Turning 5 process, visit the Turning 5 InfoHub page.